NeddyAP/manajemen-magang/memory-bank/progress.md

 ## Recent Changes

 - **[2025-05-11] - Feature: Dosen Report Revision Upload.** Implemented backend (model, migration, controller, request, route, notification) and frontend (TypeScript type, UI in table, new modal) for Dosen to upload revised student reports.
 Added comprehensive Pest feature tests.
+- **[2025-05-11] - Clarified Dosen Report Feedback:** Updated Memory Bank to reflect that Dosen can add `reviewer_notes` to reports, in addition to uploading revisions.
+This is distinct from a more general feedback system which is a future consideration.
 - **[2025-05-11] - General Memory Bank Update:** Updated `activeContext.md`, `techContext.md`, `progress.md`, `decisionLog.md` to reflect the current application state.
 - **[2025-05-11 09:25:53] - Confirmed and updated backend functionality for logbook export to Word and PDF.
 Routes in `routes/web.php` were updated to match frontend naming conventions.
 Existing `LogbookController` methods for export were verified.**
 - **Logbook Enhancements:**